jgitlin-p21/chef-server/oc-chef-pedant/README.md

 # oc-chef-pedant
-This is the pedant test suite for Chef Server.
+This is the pedant test suite for CINC Server.

 ## License